rpastrana/HPCC-Platform/helm/managed/observability/eck/README.md

 # elastic4hpccobservability

 **elastic4hpccobservability** is a self-contained observability solution for the HPCC Platform.
-It leverages the Elastic Stack (Elasticsearch, Kibana, APM Server) and OpenTelemetry Collector to provide tracing observability data for HPCC clusters.
-This project delivers a streamlined, secure, and automated way to deploy, configure, and access observability infrastructure for testing and developmen using Helm charts.
+It leverages the Elastic Stack (Elasticsearch, Kibana, APM Server) and OpenTelemetry Collector to provide tracing and logging observability data for HPCC clusters.
+This project delivers a streamlined, secure, and automated way to deploy, configure, and access observability infrastructure for testing and development using Helm charts.
+This chart makes several assumptions including no modifications are made to the base HPCC Platform helm deployment.
+Customization of the HPCC Platform cluster might require counterpart changes to this chart.

 ---